otaviolsantana/solvate/manual/2nd_MDRUN.md

         mdrun simbox.gro -prd -prs 1.0 -tmp 298.15 -tot 5.0

    Several options for adjusting simulation parameters are available for the ORCA and GROMACS programs.
-The complete list can be accessed from the help menu of the _mdrun_ program (just type the program name on the command line, without additional options).
+The complete list can be accessed from the help menu of the MDRUN and DATAS modules (just type the program name on the command line, without additional options).

    « [Previous topic](https://github.com/otaviolsantana/solvate/blob/main/manual/1st_PACKS.md) | [MANUAL](https://github.com/otaviolsantana/solvate/tree/main/manual) | Next topic »